ROCm/rocSOLVER/rocsolver/docs/source/userguide_examples.rst

 Once installed, rocSOLVER can be used just like any other library with a C API.
-The header file will need to be included in the user code, and both the rocBLAS and rocSOLVER shared libraries will become link-time and run-time dependencies for the user applciation.
+The header file will need to be included in the user code, and both the rocBLAS and rocSOLVER shared libraries will become link-time and run-time dependencies for the user application.

 QR factorization of a single matrix
 ================================================

-The following code snippet uses rocSOLVER to compute the QR factorization of a general m-by-n real matrix in double precsision.
+The following code snippet uses rocSOLVER to compute the QR factorization of a general m-by-n real matrix in double precision.
 For a full description of the used rocSOLVER routine, see the API documentation here: :ref:`qr_label`.

 .. code-block:: C